Watch this space: Volatility is bitcoin's main attraction, says enthusiast

 India already had "pretty advanced" digital payment mechanisms, he said.
 "I think India will figure this out eventually."

 (This interview was conducted in the Reuters Global Markets Forum, a chat room hosted on the Refinitiv Messenger platform.
-Sign up here to join GMF: refini.tv/33uoFoQ)
+Sign up here to join GMF: https://refini.tv/33uoFoQ)

-Reporting by Divya Chowdhury and Savio Shetty in Mumbai; Additional reporting by Aaron Saldanha, Lisa Pauline Mattackal and Supriya Rangarajan in Bengaluru; Editing by Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.